-If you are not offered standard-of-care therapy for high-grade glioma ask why.
+If you are not offered standard-of-care therapy, ask why.

-Standard-of-care therapy consists of surgery, followed by radiation therapy plus the chemotherapy drug Temodar for 6 weeks, followed by chemotherapy with Temodar for at least 6 months.
+Standard-of-care therapy consists of surgery with or without Gliadel implantation, followed by radiation therapy plus the chemotherapy drug Temodar, followed by maintenance chemotherapy with Temodar plus alternating electric field therapy (the Optune device).